Alpha110R/Draw-Guess-Full/README.md

 2. npm start

-3.The app is for the phone interface and touch.
+3.The app is for the phone interface.
 You can draw on the canvas only at "phone mode" (Inspect -> Enter the tablet/phone mode)

 Welcome page: